 With street tires, they make for decent commuters.
 But why not slap some knobbies on ’em and hit some backwoods two-tracks to take full advantage of their potential?

-At a fraction of the price of most of its competitors, the Suzuki V-Strom 1000 makes big-ticket tech attainable.
-With ABS, two-stage traction control and an adjustable suspension, the V-Strom stands apart at its price point; at $12,999, it’s hard to ask for more.
+At a fraction of the price of most of its competitors, the Suzuki V-Strom 1050 XT makes big-ticket tech attainable.
+With ABS, four-mode traction control and adjustable suspension, the V-Strom stands apart at its price point; at $13,399 plus destination, it’s hard to ask for more.
 And with proper dirt tires, you can throw an entire mountain range worth of trails at the V-Strom and it’ll take it in stride.

 Due to their smaller fuel tanks, they don’t have a superb range, so trailering them to base camp isn’t uncommon.
 Likewise, you don’t want to spend days on end in the saddle; they’re not far from road-legal dirtbikes.